Eddie Fisher: 1946–1950: Early beginnings

+1951–1959: American singing star

 Fisher was drafted into the U.S. Army in 1951, sent to Fort Hood, Texas, for basic training, and served a year in Korea.
 From 1952 to 1953, he was the official vocal soloist for the United States Army Band (Pershing's Own) and a tenor section member in the United States Army Band Chorus (an element of Pershing's Own) assigned at Fort Myer in the Washington, D.C.
 Military District.
 During his active duty period, he also made occasional guest television appearances, in uniform, introduced as "PFC Eddie Fisher".
 After his discharge, he began to sing in top nightclubs and had a variety television series, Coke Time with Eddie Fisher on NBC (1953–1957).
 Fisher also appeared on The Perry Como Show, Club Oasis, The Martha Raye Show, The Gisele MacKenzie Show, The Chesterfield Supper Club and The George Gobel Show, and starred in another series, The Eddie Fisher Show (NBC) (1957–1959, alternating with Gobel's series).

+Eddie Cantor handing Eddie Fisher a gold record for Fisher's single "Oh!
+My Pa-Pa" on January 6, 1954.

 Fisher's good looks and strong, melodious tenor voice made him a teen idol and one of the most popular singers of the early 1950s.
 He had 17 songs in the Top 10 on the music charts between 1950 and 1956 and 35 in the Top 40.
 In 1953, "Any Time" became his first record to sell a million copies, followed soon after by "I'm Walking Behind You".
-In 1957 he signed a then record $1 million deal with the newly opened Tropicana Las Vegas to appear there a minimum of 4 weeks a year for 5 years.
+That year "Wish You Were Here" topped the US pop charts as well, and another million-seller "Oh!
+My Pa-Pa" was released.
+The latter also set an all-time record at that time for RCA Victor; "Oh!
+My Pa-Pa" sold over 250 thousand copies in one week.
+In 1954, Fisher topped the US charts a fourth time with "I Need You Now", which also hit the UK top-15 at number 13.
+When Fisher was at the height of his popularity, in the mid-1950s, singles, rather than albums, were the primary medium for issuing recordings.
+However, Fisher had several top-10 albums as well.
+Eddie Fisher Sings, I'm in the Mood for Love, Christmas with Eddie Fisher, and May I Sing to You? all scored within the pop top-5, featuring both original material and cover songs.
+In 1957, he signed a then-record $1 million deal with the newly opened Tropicana Las Vegas to appear there for at least 4 weeks a year for 5 years.

+Newspaper advertisement for Eddie Fisher's radio show on the Mutual Broadcasting System in 1954.